TimvanScherpenzeel/gltf-to-usdz-research/README.md

 - ~~Find a way to convert glTF geometry to OBJ geometry and extract the used textures.~~

   Basics are done!
-Vertices and normals unfortunately somehow have some values inverted.
+Vertices and normals unfortunately somehow have some values inverted by default.

 - ~~Dynamically construct the USDA file based on passed in textures from the glTF file.~~